 Partnership governance arrangements are clearly defined.
 More work is still required to ensure that we are able to monitor the shared impact of partnership activity.
+This was planned for 2019/20, but did not take place due to resource constraints.
+This will take place as part of a comprehensive review of the Council's performance monitoring and reporting arrangements in 2020/21.

-Improvement Action 9: Embed the review of partnership impact within the Council's performance review and monitoring arrangements.
+Improvement Action 6: Embed a process for reviewing partnership impact within the Council's performance review and monitoring arrangements.

-4. Summary of improvement actions for 2019/20
+4. Summary of improvement actions for 2020/21